 Find an intermediary

-In general terms, this referral system is used by solicitors.
+In general terms, this IfJ referral system is used by solicitors.
 To request an intermediary please use the form below.

 For more information on requesting an intermediary, see our Guide: How to Request an Intermediary.

 Your referral request is automatically sent to all intermediaries working in the selected area and with the appropriate skill set.
-If an intermediary is available for the requested dates, they will contact your directly.
+If an intermediary is available for the requested dates, they will contact you directly.

-Please note that if, on the rare occasion, the intermediary who takes your case is unable to fulfil your requirements, it is your responsibility to re-request via the form below.
+Intermediaries for Justice does not directly employ or engage intermediaries.
+Please note that if the intermediary who takes your case is unable to fulfil your requirements, it is your responsibility to re-request via the form below.
 IfJ strongly advises that you do not make use of personal recommendations.
 You will then be assured that you are working with a qualified intermediary who is a member of IfJ.

 If you have any further queries please email here.